Beastlyprime/awesome-AI4Drug-papers/README.md

 - ICLR (2022) [Pre-training Molecular Graph Representation with 3D Geometry ](https://openreview.net/forum?id=xQUe1pOKPam).
 A new SSL framework to make 3D geomety information helpful for 2D representation, in terms of the downstream tasks with 2D info only.
 - ICLR (2022) [Chemical-Reaction-Aware Molecule Representation Learning ](https://openreview.net/forum?id=6sh3pIzKS-).
 Make use of chemical reactions to improve the generalization ability of learned molecule embeddings
+- NeurIPS (2021) [Motif-based Graph Self-Supervised Learning for Molecular Property Prediction](https://proceedings.neurips.cc/paper/2021/hash/85267d349a5e647ff0a9edcb5ffd1e02-Abstract.html).
+Most existing self-supervised pretraining frameworks for GNNs only focus on node-level or graph-level tasks.
+These approaches cannot capture the rich information in subgraphs or graph motifs.

 ## Protein